Masterpiece Story: Sonho Tropical by Beatriz Milhazes

 The figures in the painting were never identified and there is no conclusive evidence to imply that the painting was based on real people.

 Another striking feature of this painting is the unseen source of illumination located behind the glass goblet.
 The illumination, possibly a candle, produces strong patterns of soft but brilliant light dispersed through the bowl and contrasts with the dark shadows.
 A secondary source of illumination is the full moon that appears behind the young assistant who is either opening or closing the window.
 The moon is a reference to Wright’s participation in the Lunar Society of Birmingham.

 Despite the barbaric nature of the experiment to current sensitivities, in the 18th-century context, this was a celebration of human enlightenment and advancement in the field of scientific curiosity.
 It was a revered depiction that was rendered in layout typically reserved in the depiction of religious imagery or historical themes during the Renaissance.
 Wright utilized dramatic chiaroscuro in the manner and style of Caravaggio to highlight the subliminal aspect of his work.
 Wright was widely recognized by his contemporaries for his exceptional work, however, his style and subjects were provincial and were not widely imitated.

-The Science and the Sublime exhibit is the result of a reciprocal art exchange between the National Gallery in London and The Huntington Library, Art Museum, and Botanical Gardens, in Los Angeles.
-Other items from the exhibit include several other artworks from The Huntington’s own collections, including Vesuvius from Portici by Joseph Wright and other rare books from the Huntington Library that contain related scientific and moral discussions.
+The Science and the Sublime 2022 exhibit was the result of a reciprocal art exchange between the National Gallery in London and The Huntington Library, Art Museum, and Botanical Gardens, in Los Angeles.
+Other items from the exhibit included several other artworks from The Huntington’s own collections, including Vesuvius from Portici by Joseph Wright and other rare books from the Huntington Library that contain related scientific and moral discussions.